jxm35/livecode.nvim/README.md

 ## Commands

 - `:LCStartSession [port]` - Create a session on the specified port available on your local wifi network, and share the current buffer.
-- `:LCJoin [host] [port]` - Join a server on the specified host and port
+- `:LCJoin [host] [port]` - Join a server on the specified host and port.
-- `:LCStop` - Stop or leave the server
+- `:LCStop` - Stop or leave the server.
-- `:LCShareBuffer` - Set the current buffer to be the buffer shared in the session
+- `:LCShareBuffer` - Set the current buffer to be the buffer shared in the session.

 ### Help
 - `Livecode.nvim` provides help docs which can be accessed by running `:help livecode-nvim`
 - To join a session on another device on your wifi network get that devices ip address on the network.
 - This can be found on mac/linux by running the command ` ipconfig getifaddr en0` or on windows by running the command `ipconfig /all`.
-- The ip address should take the form `192.168.*.*`
+- The ip address should take the form `192.168.*.*`.
+- visit `www.whatismybrowser.com/detect/what-is-my-local-ip-address.com` for more details.

 ### Credits